 Read on to learn more about how PsA can affect your nails.

-Pitting happens when unusual cell growth causes a buildup of deposits on your nail.
-When these deposits fall off, they leave holes and dents.
-Your nail will continue to grow around these areas.
+- Pitting: Unusual cell growth causes a buildup of deposits on your nail.
+When these fall off, they leave holes and dents, which might feel bumpy to the touch.
+Your nails continue to grow around these areas.

-Symptoms of PsA in the nails usually respond well to general PsA treatments, particularly oral medications used to reduce inflammation and protect your bones against damage.
+PsA-related nail problems usually respond well to general PsA treatments, particularly oral medications used to reduce inflammation and protect your joints from damage.

 Common medications for PsA include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs): NSAIDs help reduce inflammation and treat pain.
 This class of medication includes ibuprofen (Advil, Motrin) and naproxen (Aleve).

 - Disease-modifying antirheumatic drugs (DMARDs): DMARDs work to prevent PsA from permanently damaging your joints.
 Examples include: